What do people use FPGAs for?

 Programmability

 Their main strength lies in their programmability.
-Unlike special-purpose integrated circuits (ASICs), which are designed for a specific task, FPGAs can be reprogrammed several times to suit different applications, offering developers great flexibility.
-This capability means that systems can be updated or optimized to meet evolving needs without the need for new hardware.
+Unlike special-purpose integrated circuits (ASICs, designed for a specific task), FPGAs can be reprogrammed several times to fit different applications, offering flexibility to developers.
+This capability means that the FPGA and the boards can be updated or optimized to meet evolving needs without the need for new hardware.

 Parallelism